KeithEvansK/Witches-Vroom/README.md

 While the project was a great experience and I learned a lot from learning Python, project management, and time management.
 I will say that the project isn't ready and will likely never be released.

 There are still several things required for this game to fully be ready.
-Music, audio, sounds, UI improvements, ect.
+Music, audio, sounds, UI improvements, etc.

 And truthfully the game isn't the type of game people are playing on mobile these days.
 The gameplay style is similar to "Flappy Bird" style games just isn't popular in the Android Play Store or the Apple App Store.
 At least not in 2024.